 You can reach us via the comments or email@example.com.

 The dubblog is also available in English.
 However, the translation is done automatically by Google Translate.
 We apologize for any involuntarily strangely translated word games ;-).

 All blog posts (but not those of the Release Radar) can also be followed on the social web.

 We hope that this blog inspires you and that you make exciting musical discoveries here.

 Designer and lover of everything beautiful.
 Reggae enthusiast since Marley's "Survival" album.
 Got addicted to Dub by Scientist and Roots Radics.
 Has been writing the Dub-Column in the Riddim and since 2008 this blog.

-Privateer for a time (sabbatical) and avowed deadhead, became reggae in the early 1970s and a little later from Dub-Virus caught full.
+Privateer and self-confessed deadhead, he was influenced by reggae in the early 1970s and a little later by Dub-Virus caught full.
 Since then the music lover in the middle of the matter - healing has been excluded.

 Gerhard Thomas Kriz